 Entrepreneurship Gender Gap Study

-In addition, Village Enterprise also conducts and compiles our own original research.
+In addition, Village Enterprise also conducts and compiles original research.

 Participatory Ranking Tools and Evaluation